fsartoris/nlp/README.md

 The words which appears frequently and they are not nouns, verbs or modifiers.
 This words do not require tagging.

 ## Pattern Matching
-Defines patters to find if they exists in the document.
+Defines patterns to find if they exists in the document.

 ## Part of speech "POS"
 ## Named Entity Recognition